 Although you should aim to book tickets 54 days before a flight when prices are at their lowest, listen to KAYAK’s ‘farecasting’ advice if it tells you to wait.
 Frequent flyers have experimented in the past and found that they were more likely to save money using the ‘wait’ or ‘buy’ feature, so double check the fare predictor before booking.

-KAYAK also has an Explore feature that lets you limit your airfare budget and gives you destination options that are within your price range.
+Momondo has a search tool that lets you limit your airfare budget and gives you destination options that are within your price range.
 It’s a fun visual tool that makes planning budget travel easy!

 Another great option for those spontaneous travelers, Skiplagged only requires a departing airport and travel dates to give you an inexpensive getaway.
 This is the only travel app/website I’ve found that lets you choose “Anywhere” as your destination, so take advantage of three-day weekend and jet off somewhere unexpected!